All Frameworks

 Engaging in continuous professional growth, collaborating with colleagues to improve teaching and learning, and contributing to the school community.

-Rating Scale
+Rating Levels

-CCT Rubric Rating Levels
+CCT Rubric rating levels

 How Observation Copilot Helps